Eisenhower State Park (Texas)

-Eisenhower State Park is a state park located in Grayson County, Texas, northwest of Denison, Texas on the shores of Lake Texoma.
-The park is 423.1 acres.
+Eisenhower State Park is a 423.1 acres state park located on the shores of Lake Texoma northwest of Denison, Texas in Grayson County, Texas, United States.
+The park is named for the 34th U.S. president, Dwight D. Eisenhower, who was born in Denison.

+The park opened in 1958 and is managed by the Texas Parks and Wildlife Department.

 History

-The park was acquired in 1954 by a Department of Army lease.
-The park was opened to the public in 1958.
-The park is named for the 34th U.S. president, Dwight D. Eisenhower, who was born in Denison.

 In the early 1830s, the area was important to Anglo settlers, particularly as a route to Texas and the American southwest.
 It was also an area of cattle trails.

+The park was acquired in 1954 by a United States Department of the Army lease.
+The park opened to the public in 1958.

 Recreation

 The park offers nature programs throughout the year.
-The park has facilities for picnicking, nature study, hiking, biking, fishing, swimming, boating, water skiing, wildlife observation, All-terrain vehicle (ATV) use, and camping.
+The park has facilities for camping, picnicking, nature study, hiking, biking, fishing, swimming, boating, water skiing, wildlife observation, and all-terrain vehicle (ATV) use.
 Facilities at the park are picnic sites, playground areas, campsites, screened shelters, recreation hall, a campground pavilion, boat dock, an amphitheater, a lighted fishing pier, an ATV/mini bike area of 10 acre, and 4.5 mi of hike and bike trails.

 Also located within the park is the Eisenhower Yacht Club, a privately operated full-service marina.